Oregon Gov. Kate Brown has extended the state’s moratorium on mortgage foreclosures through the end of 2021.

 At this point, many homeowners had signed for a forbearance plan, hoping to catch up in the near future.
-According to the Mortgage Banker Association, there are close to 3 million homeowners in forbearance plans.
-This number represents a decrease of about 19% since the coronavirus crisis broke out in March.
+According to the Mortgage Banker Association, there are close to 1.5 million homeowners in forbearance plans.

-What is not clear in the MBA report of November 9, 2020, is the real status of that 19% reduced forbearance plans.
-Are they currently on their mortgage, or are they on the foreclosure banker’s list?.
+The MBA report of November 9, 2020, was not clear about the actual status of that 19% reduced forbearance plan.
+Were they currently on their mortgage, or were they on the foreclosure banker’s list?.

 According to the CARES Act, homeowners affected by the crisis can request a 180 days forbearance, being extendable to another 180 days.
 However, many homeowners and independent landlords have contacted us to report that their lenders have rejected their applications for a 180 days forbearance extension.
 These rejected applicants state the lenders changed rules without notice.

-We have contacted banks in the Portland metro area, as well as the Lake Oswego area, to get deep on this information, but the lenders answered that every case is unique.
-So, they can apply their criteria to each defaulted loan.
+We have contacted banks in the Portland metro area and other cities across Oregon to get deep on this information, but the lenders answered that every case is unique.
+So, they can’t apply the same criteria to each defaulted loan.

-The real estate market in Portland sped up during the coronavirus epidemic.
+The real estate market sped up during the coronavirus epidemic.
 Interest rates are historically low.
-So, currently, the market has a few houses available for sale, this has increased prices as much as15%, also increasing the house’s equity as well.
+However, the market has an increase in houses available for sale.
+Home prices get increased as much as 26%.
+As a result, home equity increased the house’s equity as well.

-- Add the missed payments to the current payment and cancel them over time.
+- Add the missed payments to the current amount and cancel them over time.

 - Deferral missed payments to the end of the home loan or sale.